Interface

 Arguments

 • polynomials: an array of polynomials.
 Supports polynomials from AbstractAlgebra.jl, Nemo.jl, and DynamicPolynomials.jl.
-For AbstractAlgebra.jl and Nemo.jl, the coefficients of polynomials must be either in GF(p), in Native.GF(p), or in QQ.
+For AbstractAlgebra.jl and Nemo.jl, coefficients of polynomials must belong to GF(p), Native.GF(p), or QQ.

 Possible Options